epiben/humapr/README.md

 # humapr

 With this package, we want to provide a simple tool to visualise human topographic data.
 Although an early and simple version, it should be fully functional.
+We will submit the package to CRAN eventually, but wanted to collect experiences and feedback from the community first, to have a more rounded package to submit.

-We're currently preparing the package for CRAN submission, but invite you to go ahead and try it out.
-We're very keen to get feedback and bug reports from useRs, just as suggestions for improvements are very welcome!
+Thus, we invite you to go ahead and put it to the test.
+We're very keen to get feedback and bug reports from useRs.
+If you have ideas for other geoms, feel free to throw us an email or added it under issues here on the GitHub page.

 An example of one-way tabulated (simulated!) data, with annotations: